 That one you’ve probably heard before, or your mother made you warm milk when you were a kid before going to bed.
 A good warm tea is also supposed to help with your sleep, but let’s take a closer look at which drinks actually improve your sleep.

-We are back at the zone, and this time it’s tryptophan, which is an found in milk that helps to release melatonin and serotonin.
+We are back at the amino acid zone, and this time it’s tryptophan, which is an amino acid found in milk that helps to release melatonin and serotonin.
 Melatonin is a hormone that gets released as soon as you drink milk, and because tryptophan regulates the output, milk is the best option as it has the highest source of tryptophan.
 It’s not a crime to drink a glass of warm milk before bed, even if you are not a kid anymore!

 Cheese

 Ah, cheese!
-According to the Huffington Post, a published by the British Cheese Board showed that 75% of people that ate cheese before bed actually had a sleep.
+According to the Huffington Post, a study published by the British Cheese Board showed that 75% of people that ate cheese before bed actually had a better sleep.
 The reason for this is tryptophan, again!
 The best types of cheese to eat before bed are parmesan, cheddar or mozzarella cheese, as they have the highest amount of tryptophan.

 Bananas

 They are not only healthy but also help you drift into your dreams rather fast.
-They have loads of nutrition and while there is no direct that researched the effects of bananas on your sleep, they are full of nutrients that are proven to get you a sleeping time, such as vitamin B6, potassium and tryptophan.
+They have loads of nutrition and while there is no direct study that researched the effects of bananas on your sleep, they are full of nutrients that are proven to get you a better sleeping time, such as vitamin B6, potassium and tryptophan.

 Sleep Quality